2015 IFFF Women's Fly Fishing University

-The instructors include women who are Certified Casting Instructors, Professional Guides and Fly Tiers from across the country.
-This is a vast pool of experienced and accomplished professionals who will help you reach the next level in your fly fishing journey.
+The instructors are experienced fly fishers from the local area, including Certified Casting Instructors and professional guides.
+This is a vast pool of accomplished instructors who will help take you to the next level in your fly fishing journey.

-Tuition for the 2014 IFFF Women's Fly Fishing University is $200 per person and is limited to 16 women.
-A Montana fishing license is required and can be purchased locally.
-Registration opens June 2nd, 2014.
+Tuition for the 2015 IFFF Women's Fly Fishing University is $225 for members and $270 for nonmembers and is limited to 18 women.
+An Oregon fishing license is required and can be purchased locally.

 Prerequisites: If possible, anglers should provide their own fishing gear (some loaner equipment may be available).
 This includes 4wt to 6wt rods, reel, line(s), waders, boots, leader, tippet, flies, hats, sunglasses, suntan lotion.
 Be prepared for sun or rain.
 We will provide a “hot files” list for you to tie or purchase at the local fly shops.

 - Day 1: For the river, a 4wt or 5wt, with a floating line, a 4X or 5X x 9 ft. leader with extra tippet spools down to 5X.
 Additionally, an extra 4X-0X x 7.5 ft. leader for lawn casting.